jetstack/finops-stack/installation/README.md

 These are specified in `config/common/grafana-values.yaml`, `config/gke/grafana-values.yaml` and under the Grafana release in `helmfile.yaml`.
 Probably all the changes you will want to make can be done by changing the values in `helmfile.yaml`, e.g. the admin user and what type of ingress you require.

+General guidance when configuring ingress:
+- Update the `.env` file with the FQDN and public IP for you domain.
-If you also want TLS for your ingress then ensure that cert-manager.enabled is set to true and update the values in `.env` accordingly.
+- If you wish to enable tls, then ensure that cert-manager.enabled is set to true and update the values in `.env` accordingly.

 ## Enable Goldilocks for namespaces